elenagjinaj21/perfect-fit-virtual-wardrobe/README.md

 # Perfect Fit — Virtual Wardrobe

-Perfect Fit is a pink-themed Python/Pygame desktop game by Elena Gjinaj.
+Perfect Fit is a Python/Pygame desktop game done by me.
 It lets players create an account, browse a wardrobe, style a character, and choose the outfit that makes her smile.